kemaloksuz/kemaloksuz.github.io/index.md

 Recent News
 <br />
 December 2019 - Our paper, <a href="https://arxiv.org/abs/1909.09777" target="_blank">Generating Positive Bounding Boxes for Balanced Training of Object Detectors</a> is accepted to Winter Conference on Applications of Computer Vision (WACV), 2020.

-I am working for <a href="https://www.tsk.tr/HomeEng" target="_blank">Turkish Armed Forces</a> and living in Riga, Latvia.
 <br />